AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 - A **response** is a controlled object's returned result from a Command.
 The Response travels from the controlled object to the requesting Controller.
 - A **notification** is an object's announcement of an event occurrence.
 Notifications travel from the controlled object to all of the Controllers that have subscribed to the given event.

-NCA defines a Controller as a software function, not as a physical entity, and a Device as a real or virtual construct.
-The command travel paths listed above refer to communication of information between software entities, not necessarily physical pieces of equipment.

 The actual message formats and means of message transport are determined by the protocol being used.
-A JSON-based RPC protocol is specified in [IS-12 NMOS Control Protocol](https://specs.amwa.tv/is-12).

 ## Control sessions